bugtamer/areca-backup-native/README.md

    `PS areca-backup-native\launchers>` `.\build.bat`

+   this generates binaries with Areca icon, this doesn't:

+   `PS areca-backup-native\launchers>` `cargo build --bins`

 2. Move these binaries from the _Output folder of `build.bat`_ to the _Areca destination_ folder.

 | Binary          | Output folder of `build.bat`                | Areca destination |